Outreach and Training

 In response to the tighter economic constraints placed on schools, limited availability of school improvement services and continuing need for mentoring and sharing best practice, the Peer Review is a minimal cost system for providing peer support.

 Over the last six years over 65 schools from eight different local authority areas have taken part in this work, which has been led by The Mulberry Bush Outreach.
 We currently run groups for primary schools, SEMH special schools, and learning difficulty special schools.
 In addition we are setting up care home peer reviews across the region.
-For more information
+You can find out more and our peer review here

 “The peer review reaches the improvement parts that other processes fail to reach.
 This is because trusted professional expert colleagues come at your invitation, to help you to critically evaluate, to reflect and to problem solve together in the areas you know are your weakest.
 Because this is the express purpose of the exercise and carried out in partnership with others facing the same sort of challenges in their own contexts, you actively and specifically share the things which you are least proud of and therefore cannot fail to make them better with the benefit of such a helpful process.
 This is the direct opposite of more adversarial approaches we have all experienced in recent times, where you do all you can to hide every weakness for fear that it should become a loose thread and be used to unravel the whole rug”.